Being Nutritious

 What sweetener can I add to this?

-My goal was to make a lightly sweet, sugar free cornbread.
+My goal was to make a lightly sweet, added sugar free cornbread.
 But if you have your added sugar intake under control, and really like a sweeter cornbread, you can add about ¼ - ½ cup sugar to this recipe.
-I don't recommend using honey or maple syrup in the batter, since it's already pretty moist - you might end up with a cornbread that more on the cakey side.
+I don't recommend using honey or maple syrup in the batter, since it's already quite moist.

 📖 Recipe